rust-lang/rustc-perf/collector/compile-benchmarks/README.md

   This is why there is no futures crate among the primary benchmarks.
 - **html5ever**: See above.
 This is an older version (v0.5.4) of the crate.
 - **inflate**: An old implementation of the DEFLATE algorithm.
-Contains a very large function containing many locals and basic blocks, similar to `keccak` but less extreme.
+Contains a very large function containing many locals and basic blocks, which stresses obligation processing.
 - **regex**: See above.
 This is an older version of the crate.
 - **piston-image**: See above.
 This is an older version of the `image` crate.
 - **style-servo**: An old version of Servo's `style` crate.
 A large crate, and